-- Ensure Adequate Color Contrast
+- Ensure Adequate Color Contrast and Don't Use Color Alone to Convey Information

 - Use high-contrast color schemes to help users with low vision or color blindness.